McKathlin/NicheMVPlugins/README.md

 Small plugins for RPG Maker MV, useful to a small subset of the community.

 When [McKathlin](https://github.com/McKathlin) makes a public plugin that isn't a good fit for [Tyruswoo.com](https://www.tyruswoo.com), it generally goes here.

+This repository doesn't have formal releases.
+Feel free to select and download any plugin you need.